 Cancer and fertility: You have options

 Men and women facing a cancer diagnosis have many concerns, and often their future fertility is one of them.
-Cancers of the reproductive organs can damage fertility, while life-saving chemotherapy and radiation for other forms of cancer can create life-long fertility challenges.
-If you’re concerned about cancer and fertility, the good news is this: You have options.
+Cancers of the reproductive organs can damage fertility.
+Additionally, life-saving chemotherapy and radiation for other forms of cancer can create life-long fertility challenges.
+If you’re concerned about cancer and fertility, there is good news: You have options.

 Cancer and fertility preservation

 If you’re about to start cancer treatment, you’ll likely place any immediate plans of building a family on hold.
 However, you don’t have to give up your dreams of future parenthood.
 Our Las Vegas fertility center provides fertility preservation services for both men and women thinking about cancer and fertility.